Common Acronyms Every Executive Protection Specialist Needs To Know!

 RSO- Regional Security Officer

-RSO*- Robbery Suppresion Officer
+RSO*- Robbery Suppression Officer

 SD- Surveillance Detection